|Rare Book & Manuscript Library|

 Restrictions on Access

 The following boxes are located off-site: Boxes 3B-12, and volumes from the Richard Volney Chase library.
-You will need to request this material at least two business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.